Fielding 009: Why I Created Monolith 1.3 for Distraction-Free Writing

 I shared that bed with my child, not really a child, and the cats piled in too.
 My pack was beside the bed, and every night I pored over my hiking calendar, deciding how often I could stop, wanting to clear most of Virginia in 40 days.
 And I would have done it . . .
 I know I would have.

 But practically, I began to also look at our housing options when I came back.
-Though I planned to move us closer to the college where I taught (and where my fifteen-year-old was also completing his first semester) it was clear that pickings were slim.
+Though I planned to move us closer to the college where I taught (and where my fifteen-year-old was also completing their first semester) it was clear that pickings were slim.
 The reality sunk in, that we had to buy a home, given that we had two cats and very little money for pet deposits and $700 monthly rents.
 A mortgage would be half that, provided we could find the right house.

 Fortunately, a good friend of mine had been working on the perfect house, a petite cottage close to the college and just the right size.
 Its modest stature and sunny windows appealed to me, and so I began the difficult process of trying to buy a home.